 East Norwalk Resident

 Joseph A. Mastropietro, of East Norwalk, died peacefully in his sleep on Friday, November 9, 2012 at the Norwalk Hospital after a long battle with pancreatic cancer.
 His family was at his side.

 Joe was born on January 23rd, 1929; an only child to the late Francesca and Andrea Mastropietro in Altoona Pennsylvania.

-Joe graduated from Altoona High School and went on to attend Penn state until he left to join the Army, where he proudly served in the Korean war.
+Joe graduated from Altoona High School and went on to attend Penn state until he left to join the Army

 After the service, Joe worked for Burndy Engineering where he met his wife Elaine Ferris; they celebrated their 54th anniversary last May.
 He then went on to work at Winchester Electronics as an electrical engineer.
 He also worked at Pepperidge Farm as the head of maintenance until his retirement.
 His next chapter led him to bartend at Gallo's Sandbar in Norwalk where he could enjoy the company of his closest friends.

 Joe's love of sports led him to play football for the semi-pro Golden Bears of Stamford.
 He also played baseball and softball for many years and coached Pop Warner Football in Norwalk.

 Joe loved playing golf with his buddies every Sunday and was lucky enough to play even into September of this year, before his health began to decline.

 Joe was predeceased by both his parents and his son-in-law David Finch.